zhouruicn/dik/README.md

 # dik
-"Disable my Internal Keyboard" (dik) use evtest to grab your internal keyboard into test mode, thereby stops it from taking input.
+"Disable my Internal Keyboard" (dik) uses evtest to grab your internal keyboard into test mode, thereby stopping it from taking input.
 This is useful when you're running a Wayland laptop and want to place your keyboard on the internal one.

 Tested on Fedora 35